Byndyusoft/nest-opentracing/README.md

 })
 ```

-Factory returns config for HttpModule
+Factory is returning config for HttpModule